ordian/benchmark-html-parsers/README.md

 bm /path/to/dir/with/html/files
 ```

-After starting the program we have "result" directory with the result appears
+As an artefact of this invocation we will have a "result" directory with csv files (format: site, file size, time, memory).

-## Issues and Recommendations
+## Troubleshooting

 Q: I get an error: